yangbetty2025/Multilevel_Modeling/README.md

 ## Workflow
 **Step 1: Understanding a Multilevel Regression Model**<br>
 •	For an overview on multilevel regressions: [Multilevel Modeling: A Comprehensive Guide for Data Scientists](https://www.datacamp.com/tutorial/multilevel-modeling) <br>
-•	For a illustrated introduction to multilevel models using R: [A Fun Intro to Multilevel Models in R](https://favstats.github.io/intro_multilevel/slides/#1)<br>
+•	For an illustrated introduction to multilevel models using R: [A Fun Intro to Multilevel Models in R](https://favstats.github.io/intro_multilevel/slides/#1)<br>
 •	For an example of how to conduct a multilevel regression using Python: [Advanced Statistics: Multilevel Regression](https://advstats.psychstat.org/python/multilevel/index.php) <br>
 •	For explanation on grand mean centering vs. cluster mean centering: [Centering Options and Interpretations](https://www.learn-mlms.com/08-module-8.html) <br>
 <br>